Palace of Castel Gandolfo: History

 The Vatican acquired the castle in 1596, in payment of a debt owed by the Savelli family.
 It dated from the 13th century.

 The gardens occupy the site of a residence of the Roman Emperor Domitian.
-The palace was designed by Swiss-Italian architect Carlo Maderno for Pope Urban VIII.
+The palace was designed by Swiss-Italian architect Carlo Maderno for Pope Urban VIII, who began using it in the spring of 1626.
 Since then, about half of his successors have used the properties as a summer residence and vacation retreat, except for the years between 1870 and 1929 when the popes, in dispute with Italy over territorial claims, did not leave Vatican City.
 Pope Pius XI had the facilities modernized and began using the retreat again in 1934.
 In accordance with the Lateran Treaty of 1929, the palace and the adjoining Villa Barberini added to the complex by Pope Pius XI are extraterritorial properties of the Holy See.

 During World War II, an unknown number of Jewish refugees took shelter at the palace under the protection of the Holy See and many people used the site as a refuge from Allied bombing raids in 1944, though more than 500 people died in one such attack.

 Pope Pius XII died at the palace in 1958, as did Pope Paul VI in 1978.
 Pope John Paul II had a swimming pool built at the palace, which was criticized by some.
 Paparazzi used the opportunity to take photos of him.

 Pope Benedict XVI flew to the palace at the conclusion of his papacy on 28 February 2013, was joined by Pope Francis for lunch on 23 March, and returned to Vatican City on 2 May.
 Francis visited the property twice more, but never stayed overnight.
 In June 2013, Francis announced he would not spend the summer in Castel Gandolfo as many of his predecessors had, but would lead the Angelus there on 14 July.
 In retirement, Benedict used it at Francis's invitation for a two-week vacation in 2015.

 On 7 December 2013, Pope Francis named Osvaldo Gianoli as the Director of the Pontifical Villas of Castel Gandolfo.
 In March 2014, the Vatican opened the Barberini Gardens to paid visitors on escorted tours during morning hours every day but Sunday.
 Beginning 11 September 2015, the public was able to travel from Vatican City to Castel Gandolfo by a train that had previously been reserved for use by the pope.
 Before the end of the year, products from the farm, previously only available to Vatican employees, were made available for purchase by the public.